Ouyang Sha-fei: Personal life

-In 1979, she remarried her first husband Doo Kwang Gee and relocated to the United States.
+In 1979, she remarried Tu and relocated to the United States.
 When her spouse died the next year, she relocated to Taiwan.
 Ouyang later returned to Hong Kong.

 After retiring in 1990, Ouyang relocated to the U.S. for a few years and experienced a bad fall in 2009.
 Her health declined until she died of organ failure on August 5, 2010 and was buried in Salt Lake City, Utah.

 Filmography

 Film

 Ouyang starred in over 250 films.